culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 ## Panorama photographs

-These are digital images which captures a 360 / wide-angle horizontal view or a broad perspective of a scene.
+These are digital images which capture a 360 / wide-angle horizontal view or a broad perspective of a scene.

 The digital images can be re-projected onto a cylinder or a sphere